The Concussion Blood Test: Needs Assessment

 - 1,288 (66%) had a positive UCH-L1 and GFAP test

 - 671 (34%) had a negative UCH and GFAP test

 - 3 (<1%) had a positive CT and negative blood test

 This corresponds to a sensitivity of 97.6 percent and a negative predictive value of 99.6 percent.

 Of course, further studies are needed to determine how this study can best be clinically implemented.

-By the way, for a brush-up on CT findings in patients with TBI as well as other neuroradiological principles, here’s some help.
-Fair warning – it’s not a beach read for most people.
+By the way, for a brush-up on CT findings in patients with TBI as well as other neuroradiological principles, our partner MedMastery has a great CME activity and workshop on how to read head CT scans.

 So, Do We Have A Concussion Blood Test?

 When this test first came out, we would have flatly said no. However, as the evidence changes, so does our thinking.